So you’ve decided to become a financial reporting analyst. Congratulations!

 But wait, there’s more!
 This roller coaster has a lot of cars attached to it.
 As a financial analyst, you will also have to reconcile accounts, analyze expenses, take care of regulatory reports, and provide the Securities and Exchange Commission filings with the appropriate data.

-It surely sounds like a lot, especially if you’re just beginning.
+It sure sounds like a lot, especially if you’re just beginning.
 Which, naturally, brings us to the following question.
 How and where do you train as a financial reporting analyst?

 Think about this stage of the ride as the roller coaster going up, up, up that very steep climb.